coreos/torcx/Documentation/design/ux.md

  * *torcx*: a CLI tool organized in subcommand
  * *archive*: an torcx.tgz archive containing addon binaries and assets
- * *profile*: a manifest specifying a set of images to be applied on top of the base OS
+ * *profile*: a JSON manifest specifying a set of images to be applied on top of the base OS
  * *vendor profile*: the default profile, shipped hardcoded inside the OS
  * *custom profile*: a thrid-party profile *not* shipped together with the OS
  * *vendor store*: a set of archives shipped by the OS, possibly residing in a RO area